Start

 Finder Information Details

-The left box in the attribute window represents the Finder information for the mismatching object in the first folder, the right box is used for the object in the second folder.
+The left part of the attribute window represents the Finder information for the mismatching object in the first folder, the part on the right is used for the object in the second folder.

 Creating a Text Report of the Mismatch List